-OBJECTIVE To build capacity within Mi'kmaq communities to provide increased employment opportunities for Mi'kmaw individuals.
-INDICATOR Volume harvested under agreements with Mi'kmaq communities.
-TARGET To increase the softwood volume harvested under First Nation agreements to 30,000 tonnes.
-VARIANCE - 5,000 tonnes 2019 Update was 11,068 tonnes.
-Unama'ki Institute of Natural Resources Confederacy of Mainland Mi'kmaq was
+To build capacity within Mi'kmaq communities to provide increased employment opportunities for Mi'kmaw individuals.
+Volume harvested under agreements with Mi'kmaq communities. he softwood volume harvested under spreements to 30,000 tonnes.
+In 2020, the total volume harvested by Unama'ki Institute of Natural Resources was 6,349 tonnes.
+In 2020, the total volume harvested by Confederacy of Mainland Mi'kmaq was 9,853 tonnes. l·